BytePact/BytePact-Website/content/about/_index.md

 subheading: "A PAIR OF SOFTWARE ENGINEERS WITH A HEART FOR EFFICIENT CODE AND STEM EDUCATION." description : "We are specialized in web development and are happy to boost your project as freelance developers.
 We develop education-related in-house software products. "
 expertise_title: "Expertise"
-expertise_sectors: ["Web development", "STEM education", "Agile software development", "Functional analysis"]
+expertise_sectors: ["Web development", "Agile software development", "Functional analysis", "STEM education"]
 ---